hl037/quantpos/README.md

 `CoordTranslator.T_ab` inverted

 #### constructor(m\_a:M.Matrix, m\_b:M.Matrix)
 The constructor accept matrices to be more general. `m_a` and `m_b` are global transformation matrices.
-They repectively represents the basis A and the basis B.
+They respectively represents the basis A and the basis B.

 #### create(el\_a:HTMLElement|null|undefined, el\_b:HTMLElement|null|undefined): CoordTranslator [static]
 Shortcut that simply does :